Ice Cream Man (1995 film): Development

+Casting

 Clint Howard was cast in the lead role of Gregory Tudor.
 For his performance, Howard drew inspiration from an ice cream man that swore at children in his hometown.
 He screamed and yelled at the top of his lungs while driving every day to the set, in order to portray Gregory with a more gravelly, raspy voice.
 David Naughton signed on to play Martin Cassera, having reportedly fallen in love with the script, which reminded him of John Landis' script for An American Werewolf in London, another horror film that Naughton had appeared in.
 David Warner portrayed Reverend Langley, filming all his scenes in two days.
 Child actor JoJo Adams wore a pillow under his shirt to appear fat for his role as Tuna Cassera.
 Steve Garvey, who played Mr. Spodak, only worked for one day on the film, spending half the day signing baseballs for his fans.
 Jan-Michael Vincent, who played Detective Gifford, was constantly drunk during production.
 Other actors and actresses cast for the film included Justin Isfeld, Anndi McAfee, Mikey LeBeau, Zachary Benjamin, Olivia Hussey, Sandahl Bergman, Karl Makinen, Janet Wood, Andrea Evans, Stephanie Champlin, Lee Majors II, Tom Reilly, Stephen Fiachi, Jeanine Anderson, Jessica Devlin, and Marla Frees.
 Producer David M. Goldstein had hopes that having established actors like Howard, Naughton, Hussey and Warner would give the film's production a sense of professionalism.
 Norman's then-wife Tori Welles wanted to be in the film, so a scene was written for her in which she played a woman at the supermarket.
 Norman and his son Nicolas also had cameos as a patient at the Wishing Well Sanatorium and a boy standing in line for Greg's ice cream.

+Filming

-The film was shot on a $2 million budget in California in March 1994, with the locations including Norman's own neighbourhood and house, Canoga Park (the playground), Chatsworth (the opening scene), San Gabriel (the Langley, Spodak and Cassera families' and Wanda's houses), Valley Glen (the print shop), Topanga Canyon (the ice cream plant), and the La Vina Respiratory Hospital in Altadena (the Wishing Well Sanatorium).
-It was sponsored in part by shoe company Coverse; according to Benjamin, the actors were directed to wear Chuck Taylor All-Stars.
+The film was shot on a $2 million budget in California in March 1994, with the locations including Norman's own neighborhood and house, Canoga Park (the playground), Chatsworth (the opening scene), San Gabriel (the Langley, Spodak and Cassera families' and Wanda's houses), Valley Glen (the print shop), Topanga Canyon (the ice cream plant), and the La Vina Respiratory Hospital in Altadena (the Wishing Well Sanatorium).
+It was sponsored in part by shoe company Converse; according to Benjamin, the actors were directed to wear Chuck Taylor All-Stars.

+The film was initially set to have a PG-13 rating, but was given an R rating instead due to the heavy amount of blood, gore and gross-out imagery.

+Special effects

+The makeup effects were done by David P. Barton, Bryan Blair, Alan C. Bosshardt, Denise Dillion, Mark Garbarino, Terese Heddon, Gary Pawlowski and Shauna Giesbrecht.
 Mashed potatoes were used as a substitute for ice cream in many shots.
-The makeup effects were done by David P. Barton, Bryan Blair, Alan C. Bosshardt, Denise Dillion, Mark Garbarino, Terese Heddon, Gary Pawlowski and Shauna Giesbrecht.

-The film was initially set to have a PG-13 rating, but was given an R rating instead due to the heavy amount of blood, gore and gross-out imagery.